ish-cd/ish-cd-hubot/README.md

   tokens in the hubot's brain.
 A comma delimited set of different key tokens.
   To create one run `dd if=/dev/urandom bs=32 count=1 2>/dev/null | openssl base64`
   on a UNIX system.
+- `HUBOT_DRUSH_IO_DEFAULT_PROJECT` - Optional.
+A drush.io project-ish (project
+  ID or project machine name) that will be used when running jobs if no project is provided.
+Recommended unless you use multiple/many drush.io projects.
 - `HUBOT_DRUSH_IO_DEFAULT_API_TOKEN` - Optional.
 A drush.io API token that, if
   set, is used when a user with no API token set attempts to run a drush.io job.
   Only set this if you need to.